IDeA Co-Funding

 Contacting the IC the application is assigned to

-• The NIH IC that has the primary assignment for the application determines which applications it will nominate for IDeA co-funding and should select meritorious applications that just fall short of the IC’s payline.
+• The NIH IC that has the primary assignment for the application determines which applications it will nominate for IDeA co-funding, and should select meritorious applications that align with IC priorities but were not selected for funding.

 • A PI wishing to be nominated by an NIH IC for IDeA co-funding consideration should first contact the Program Officer of the eligible application and the IDeA Co-Funding Coordinator at the NIH IC the application is assigned to.